 - A recovery period involving rest, followed by guided rehabilitation

-PRP injection recovery time may vary depending on the location and severity of the tear, but many patients resume light activity within days and begin physiotherapy within weeks.
+PRP injection recovery time may vary with the location and severity of the tear.
+Even so, many patients resume light activity within days and begin physiotherapy within weeks.